laxa88/ara-app/README.md

 ### All users

 - Able to view calendar of all users' payment statuses
-- Able to view a selected user's payment details
-- Able to view map of all users in the neighbourhood
+- Able to view list of all user payments

 ## Self Notes